macdonst/SpeechSynthesisPlugin/README.md

 # SpeechSynthesisPlugin

-W3C Web Speech API - Speech synthesis plugin for Cordova/PhoneGap
+W3C Web Speech API - Speech synthesis plugin for Cordova/PhoneGap.

+This plugin provides speech synthesis support for Android.
+For iOS, Windows 10, and Browser, the native webview implementation is used.

 # Installation